FreeCAD/FreeCAD/SECURITY.md

 file a report about the issue.

 Note that funds may be available from the [FreeCAD Project Association (FPA)](https://fpa.freecad.org) to pursue security research and/or the development of fixes to any vulnerabilities discovered.
+However, vulnerabilities held as hostage in demands for "bounties" will not be entertained.
 Contact the FPA at fpa@freecad.org for more information.

 ## Supported Versions